 Contacting other people with McArdle’s

 People who are newly diagnosed with McArdle disease usually have a great number of questions.
-Sometimes it is appropriate to put patients in touch with each other because either they live in the same area or have similar circumstances.
+As well as talking to the Coordinator, sometimes it is appropriate to put patients in touch with each other because either they live in the same area or have similar circumstances.
 This is done by the Coordinator with the advance approval of both parties.

 Map of people with McArdle’s